jgclark/NotePlan-stats/README.md

 ## npStats
 This script gives stats on various tags in NotePlan's note and calendar files, writing output to screen and to CSV file <code>NotePlan/Summaries/task_stats.csv</code>.
-It copes with notes in sub-directories (added in NotePlan v2.6).
+It copes with notes in sub-directories (added in NotePlan v2.5), though it ignores ones in the built-in @Archive and @Trash directories.

 It finds and summarises todos/tasks in note and calendar files:
 - only covers active notes (not archived or cancelled)